-My goal for each day off (which is my Sabbath) is to make it as relaxing, refreshing, and meaningful as possible.
-I’ve established a few guard rails to safeguard my day off (sometimes maniacally referred to as “The Precious” in a Golem-esque tone) from anything (or anyone) that doesn’t contribute towards maximum restfulness:
+My goal for my days off each week is to make them as relaxing, refreshing, and meaningful as possible.
+I’ve established a few guard rails to safeguard my days off (sometimes manically referred to as “The Precious” in a Golem-like tone) so I can enjoy them as much as possible.
+Here they are:

 1. I sleep in as late as I want.

-I used to be able to sleep in much later when I was in my twenties then I can now that I’m in my thirties, which makes me feel old (next thing you know I’ll be wearing my pants up to my nipples and calling everyone “son”).
+I used to be able to sleep in much later when I was in my twenties, which makes me feel old (next thing you know I’ll be wearing my pants up to my nipples and calling everyone “son”).
 No alarms.
 I get up when I feel like it.

 2. I don’t turn my phone or computer on.

 I’m on both of these so much it feels like work when I use them on my day off.
 There’s something about unplugging for a day that re-energizes me afterward.
-It was hard at first to detox from my computer and phone, but now I look forward to it like a dad who gets to cut the umbilical cord after his wife’s just delivered their baby (OK, maybe not that much, but you get the idea).
+It was hard at first, but now I look forward to it like a dad who gets to cut the umbilical cord after his wife’s just delivered their baby (OK, maybe not that much, but you get the idea).
 Plus, there’s no chance of anybody being able to get a hold of me to answer any “quick” questions about work.

 3. I spend extra time with God.